 List of Political Science electives for SPP major

 List of Sociology electives for the SPP major

 All the departments have approved their courses for listing as SPP electives.
 The above courses are offered on a regular and frequent basis at Tulane by regular faculty members.
+Others are offered less frequently.
 Please note that some of these courses have prerequisites.
 Students should consult the course catalog prior to registering to ensure that they have met any department-specific prerequisites.

 NOTE: An independent study with a clear and integrated policy and/or practice component may qualify for one of your electives over the 4000 level.
 Students will need to produce a clear plan of study and the final product to the SPP director to be approved for SPP credit.
 Students are strongly advised to seek approval from the SPP director as they construct their study.
 Students seeking SPP credit for an independent study after its completion might not receive it.

 Likewise, an internship may also count as one of your SPP electives at the 4000 level.
 Students should enroll in the Center for Public Service's internship course and they will need to cater at least some of their assignments towards policy related issues.
 Again, students are strongly advised to consult the SPP director before signing up for an internship should they want it to count as SPP credit.
 Students seeking SPP credit after completing an internship are not likely to receive it.